JoeVirtual/KonFoo/README.md

 KonFoo in points:

 -   declarative way to describe the mapping of binary data
--   declarative template classes to map, read, decode, encode and write binary data
+-   declarative classes to map, read, decode, encode and write binary data from and back to a data source
+-   easy adjustable data provider bridge to any kind of data source
--   nesting of template classes
+-   nesting of classes
--   adaptable template classes on the fly while reading/decoding binary data
+-   adaptable classes on the fly while reading/decoding binary data
--   easy syntax for accessing nested template fields
+-   easy syntax for accessing nested fields
--   loadable template content including the nested data from an INI file
+-   loadable mapping content including nested data from an INI file
--   savable template content including the nested data to an INI file
+-   savable mapping content including nested data to an INI file
--   creatable blueprints from a template class
+-   easy creatable blueprint of a mapper
--   blueprint converter to JSON to visualise templates with *d3.js*.
+-   blueprint converter to JSON to visualise the mapper with *d3.js*.

 This library is far away from stable but it works so far.
 Feedback is very welcomed!